cosmos/interchain-security/docs/docs/frequently-asked-questions.md

 ## What's in it for the validators and stakers?

-The consumer chains sends a portion of its fees and inflation as reward to the provider chain as defined by `consumer_redistribution_fraction`.
-The rewards are distributed (sent to the provider) every `blocks_per_distribution_transmission`.
+The consumer chains sends a portion of its fees and inflation as reward to the provider chain as defined by `ConsumerRedistributionFraction`.
+The rewards are distributed (sent to the provider) every `BlocksPerDistributionTransmission`.

 :::note
-  `consumer_redistribution_fraction` and `blocks_per_distribution_transmission` are parameters defined in the `ConsumerAdditionProposal` used to create the consumer chain.
+  `ConsumerRedistributionFraction` and `BlocksPerDistributionTransmission` are parameters defined in the `ConsumerAdditionProposal` used to create the consumer chain.
 These parameters can be changed via consumer chain governance.
 :::

 ## Can the consumer chain have its own governance?